scottyschup/ruby-curriculum/w1d2/style/coding-style.md

 are.
 Others really do represent common sense.

 It is very important to learn and follow style rules.
-If you write stylish code, it will make you look more professional and capable.
+If you write stylish code, it will make you look professional and capable.
 If not, you'll look inexperienced.

 Luckily it's easy to follow the rules; just make sure you start doing it now so that you start building the habit of stylish coding.